 - Your business must be currently active and have all required licenses and registrations;

-- Your business must have between 1-99 employees on its payroll
+- Your business must have one to 99 employees on its payroll

 - Your business must have at least six months of business operations

 To enter the contest for a FedEx small business grant, applicants will need to visit the contest website and submit an entry.
 Your entry will require short answers to a few questions about your business, including an elevator pitch, what makes your business stand out, and how you would use the grant funds.
 You’ll also need to provide basic information, such as your business name, address, and contact information.
 Additionally, you may submit a video up to 90 seconds in length to accompany your application.